 In the 1960's and 70's St. Charles, like many city parishes faced dwindling membership and struggled to survive.
 The school was closed and the building was eventually sold.
 In the 1980's St. Charles faced closure.
 This sad end was averted under the leadership of Father David Preuss, OFM, Capuchin.
 The small core of remaining parishioners banded together to implement roof repairs, boiler replacement, and began to rebuild their community.
 An ambitious project was undertaken to involve the parish in both neighborhood and church restoration.
 The church renovations included a total repainting of the interior in a style complimenting its design and adding several ceiling murals to represent the multi-ethnic community of the parish.
 Additional work in the church included lighting and electrical upgrades and maintaining the Wurlitzer pipe organ (one of only two of its type remaining in service).
 The parish was designated a Historic District on June 20, 1986 and was re-dedicated in November of 1995.

 Today, the St. Charles parish is a true representation of the diversity of the metropolitan Detroit area.
-Under the current leadership of Brother Ray Stadmeyer, OFM Cap., the parish community is an anchor in the neighborhood and continues to serve the spiritual and human needs of the near east side neighborhood it has served for close to 125 years.
+Under the current leadership of Brother Ray Stadmeyer, OFM Cap., St. Charles has grown not only in membership, but in dedication to being a very strong anchor in the neighborhood and the parish continues to serve the spiritual and human needs of the near east side neighborhood it has served for more than 125 years.